onecompiler/tutorials/cpp/oops/oops.md

 };

 ```
-2. declare inside the class and define it outside
+2. Declare inside the class and define it outside

 ```c
 class mobile {